Eddie2111/Eddie2111/README.md

 <br/>

 <p align="left">
 A passionate javascript full stack developer with 3 years of experience.
-Now I am advancing to DOcker, TypeScript and GoLang.
+Now I am advancing to Docker, TypeScript and GoLang.
 No matter what I learn, I try to solve real life problems and my designing skills.
 I love to solve real-world problems.
 With that being said, thank you for visiting me!!</p>

 <h3 align="left">Skills: </h3>
 <p align="left">